zappajs/zappajs/docs/reference.md

 Shortcut to socket.io's `socket.on 'event'`.

 The handler functions will have access to all variables described in the **Socket.io handlers scope** section.
 They won't have access to their parent scope.
-To make variables available to these handlers, use `def` or `helper`.
+To make variables available to these handlers, use `helper`.

 ### @helper

+`@helper name: data`

+The helper will provide the associated data.

 `@helper name: function`